TIBCOSoftware/fabrician-apache-httpd-enabler/README.md

 * Download and extract the Apache HTTP Server source from http://httpd.apache.org/.
 * Build the binaries according the Apache HTTP Server instructions.
 * Rename the root directory to apache2.
+* In apache2/conf/httpd.conf, uncomment the line **Include conf/extra/httpd-info.conf**, as this is required.
+* In apache2/conf/httpd.conf, uncomment any extra conf files you plan on using.
 * Create a grid-library.xml file and place it next to the apache2 directory.
 * Create a tar.gz or zip of the contents.